BraveAnarchist/simpleweatherApp/README.md

-# Warehouse Management System
+# Weather App

-This project implements a weather detail system using ReactJS/VueJS.
-It provides features for listing, searching, filtering, and editing warehouse information.
+This project implements a weather detail system using ReactJS.
+It provides weather data for five cities.

 ## Technologies Used

 * **React:** Frontend library for building the user interface.
-* **Material UI:** Open-source React component library that implements Google's Material Design.
-* **Redux:** For sharing data across components.
+* **Tailwind:** Tailwind CSS is an open-source CSS framework.

 ##  Features

-* **Search Name:** Allows users to search warehouses by name.
+* **Get Weather:** Gets the weather details of the selected city.
+* **Search:** Highlights the searched city.
-* **Search City:** Filter by a specific city.
+* **Delete:** Remove the weather details of a particular city.
-* **Search Cluster:** Filter by a specific cluster.
-* **Search Space Available:** Filter by a range of available space.
-* **Navigation:**  Clicking on "more details" redirects to the details page.

 ## Run Locally